mekkoshi/freelancers/README.md

 # freelancers
-Freelance web designers &amp; developers I have worked with.
+Freelance designers &amp; developers I have worked with.